 Humans are creative beings.
 We tell stories, we paint, we sing, and we express emotion in a hundred different ways.
 These creative channels are encouraged in all parts of the world … until people turn 18 (sometimes earlier, sometimes later, depending on social and economic context).
 Unless you work in a “creative industry,” people often find they can’t bring their authentic selves to work.
 But creativity also leads to diversity of thinking, which is something companies and professionals want to encourage.

-So here’s my challenge to IT managers and leaders – work with your HR team(s) and budgets to allow your teams to take courses in photography or drama or creative writing, and share how it’s helped them at work.
+So here’s my challenge to ITSM practitioners – work with your HR team(s) and budgets to allow your teams to take courses in photography or drama or creative writing, and share how it’s helped them at work.
 Sure, this kind of training is not linked to their primary role or functional specialization, but it could make them better communicators and collaborators, or at the very least make them motivated members of staff.

 Roy Atkinson, CEO and Principal Advisor at Clifton Butterfield LLC